A beginners guide to Solar energy.

 The amount of energy that solar panels produce depends on factors like the size of the solar system, the amount of sunlight your location receives, and the efficiency of the panels.
 Solar energy production is typically measured in KWh, which represents the amount of electricity generated by the system.

-For example, a typical residential solar system might generate between 300 and 850 kwh per month, depending on its size and location.
-Homeowners can estimate their solar energy needs by looking at their current energy usage and calculating how much of that can be offset by solar power.
+For example, a typical residential solar system within Telford might generate between 300 and 850 kwh per month, depending on its size and location.
+Telford homeowners can estimate their solar energy needs by looking at their current energy usage and calculating how much of that can be offset by solar power.

 Conclusion